elastio/ssstar/README.md

 buckets directly into and from [Elastio](https://elastio.com/) vaults, however we made the tool generic enough that it can be used by itself whenever you need to package one or more S3 objects into a tarball.

+## Installation

+### Cargo

+On any supported platform (meaning Windows, macOS (both Intel and Apple Silicon) and Linux), if you have a recent Rust compiler installed you can use `cargo install` to get the ssstar CLI:

+* Ensure you have at least Rust 1.63.0 installed by following [this](https://www.rust-lang.org/tools/install) guide.
+* Run `cargo install ssstar-cli --locked` to compile `ssstar` from source and install locally.

+### Precompiled binaries

+See the [GitHub Releases](releases) for pre-compiled binaries for Windows, mac, and Linux.

 ## Usage (without Elastio)

 To create a tar archive, you specify S3 buckets, objects, entire prefixes, or globs, as well as where you want the tar